 8.2.28.1 Message definition

-This message is sent by the UE or the network to transfer a plain 5GS NAS message together with the sequence number and the message authentication code protecting the message.
+This message is sent by the UE or the network to transfer a plain 5GS NAS message as specified in subclauses 8.2 together with the sequence number and the message authentication code protecting the message.
 See table 8.2.28.1.1.

 Message type: SECURITY PROTECTED 5GS NAS MESSAGE